roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-02 ****** byLifeisgood21© I stepped back and looked at Vic before me kneeling in the threshold naked.
+I stepped back and looked at Vic before me kneeling in the threshold naked.
 Her hair was a mess, her face was covered in cum and saliva, she was having trouble opening her left eye because the cum in it was starting to dry, her left tit was coated in cum and hanging from her nipple, plus there was a small river of cum running down through her cleavage to her flat stomach.
 Vic returned my gaze and smiled happily up at me, her right eye twinkling.

  "You look so sexy!"
 I told her reach into my pocket for my phone.